abhishekchouria-codes/classic-snake-game/README.md

 # classic-snake-game

-This is a classic Snake Game implemented in Python using the Turtle graphics library.
-The game allows players to control the snake using keyboard arrow keys.
-The objective is to eat food (represented as a dot) to grow longer and increase the score.
-The game ends when the snake collides with the screen boundaries or with its own body.
+A classic Snake Game built with **Python** using the **Turtle Graphics** library.
+Players control the snake with arrow keys, eat food to grow longer, and aim for the highest score.
+The game ends when the snake collides with the boundaries or itself.

+---

+## ✨ Features
+- Smooth keyboard controls (Arrow keys)
+- Food collection and snake growth
+- Real‑time score tracking
+- Collision detection with walls and self
+- Simple, lightweight design using Turtle Graphics

+---

+## 📂 Project Structure

+classic-snake-game/
+│
+├── main.py          # Entry point to run the game
+│
+├── snake.py         # Defines the Snake class (movement, growth, collision detection) │
+├── food.py          # Defines the Food class (random placement on screen) │
+├── scoreboard.py    # Handles score tracking and game over display │
+└── data.txt         # Stores the high score persistently